extadev/Quote-Management-Java-Prac.-/README.md

 6. Exit - Ends the program.

 sidenote:
  - Although this was already been debugged several times, still expect errors and bugs.
-And idk, I just tried using git so, yes.
+I just tried using git lol.